Posts tagged: Griot

 Each of the people asking questions on this show have there own work and I can hardly expect anyone to get all the way through this episode with out having to listen two or three times…

-Audience Members who Participated in this Show… Read more »
+Audience Members who Participated in this Show… Read the rest of this entry »

 “Scary Stories are good for your children,” says host of the Art of Storytelling Show.